M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 Our vision?
 Make the Base network more efficient for everyone.
 When users transact at optimal times, the network benefits too - less congestion during peaks, more distributed usage.

-Built in 4 days for the Base Gas Optimizer hackathon.
+Built in 4 days for the Base Gas Optimiser hackathon.
 We're excited to keep building and making Base transactions cheaper for millions of users.

 **Thank you!**